lttb/module-i18n/README.md

 - Efficient, no runtime function/components creation
 - You have an availability to upgrade only certain language bundle, and other language bundles will continue to be stored in cache

+> Note, that this project has unstable experimental status, so I'll be glad for feedback.

 ## Usage

 ### Installation